emeteriocatabayjr/Continuous-Delivery-Pipeline-using-AWS/README.md

-# Continuous Delivery Pipeline using AWS
+# Continuous Deployment Pipeline using AWS

 Fully automated deployment of a static website to Amazon S3 bucket.
 After pushing the changes to my repository using my Visual Studio Code IDE, the Amazon S3 bucket will update automatically along with my website